CodeCafeOpenShiftGame/openshift-highscores-phaser-ui/README.md

   >`npx nodeshift --web-app --build.env OUTPUT_DIR=dist --expose`

-**(edit files and rerun `npx nodeshift` and it will update OpenShift for you)**
+**(edit files and rerun `npx nodeshift` and it will update OpenShift for you)** **add the env config `--build.env DEBUG_INPUT=true` to true to see the input panel and allow setting highscores**

 ### Deploying from GitHub to OpenShift
 This is also pretty easy with the help of Source 2 Image (aka s2i).
 Run the following (after replacing the github URL with yours):
   >`oc new-app nodeshift/ubi8-s2i-web-app:latest~https://github.com/dudash/openshift-highscores-phaser-ui --build-env OUTPUT_DIR=dist`

+**add the env config `--build-env DEBUG_INPUT=true` to true to see the input panel and allow setting highscores**

 ## Credit & Thanks
-Thanks to Richard Davey @ Phaser for the [tutorial here](http://phaser.io/tutorials/retro-highscore-table) that this was initially based upon.
+Thanks to Richard Davey @ Phaser for the [tutorials here](http://phaser.io/tutorials/) that this was initially based upon.